hnstone/VRStoryGram/README.md

 The founder of VRStoryGram - [Heather][link_Heather], is an invited member of the [Open Leaders Cohort][link_openleaderscohort] Also working on VRStoryGram are [Kary][link_Kary] and [Julien][link_Julien].

-The development of VRStoryGram is mentored by the [Rute][link_Rute] - a challenge launched in 2015 to find and support the development of new mobile phone apps to empower women in STEMM.

 <a href="https://www.mozillascience.org/about">
   <img
     src="http://mozillascience.github.io/working-open-workshop/assets/images/science-fox.svg"